pvalderas/microservices-composition-infrastructure/README.md

 ```
 # Using the infrastructure to create and execute a microservice composition

 In [microservices-composition-example](https://github.com/pvalderas/microservices-composition-example) you can find the implementation of a case study based on the process of purchase orders.
-In this example, it is explained how using the BPMN editor of the Global Composition Manager, how execute the composition, and how evolve a composition from both big picture created with the Global Composition Manager and the BPMN fragments available in each microservice.
+In this example, it is explained how using the BPMN editor of the Global Composition Manager, how executing the composition, and how evolving a composition from both big picture created with the Global Composition Manager and the BPMN fragments available in each microservice.